Birds

 These beautiful birds are most striking in flight when the crimson outer primary feathers under their wings catch the sunlight.
 They make a surprisingly loud and not particularly beautiful “ko-ko-ko-ko” sound when they are alarmed.
 They are often seen running along branches from tree to tree in the dense forest canopy.

-To really get to see these beautiful birds we recommend a trip to the spectacular Birds of Eden near Plettenberg Bay: whilst seeing them in their natural habitat is a magical experience, getting up close to them is equally amazing!
+To really get to see these beautiful birds, we recommend a trip to the spectacular Birds of Eden near Plettenberg Bay: while seeing them in their natural habitat is a magical experience, getting up close to them is equally amazing!

 Sightings: De Vasselot Rest Camp, Nature’s Valley [September]; Harkerville Forest [July]; Goukamma Nature Reserve [January]